jinesh1233/RegistrationAndLogin/README.md

 # RegistrationAndLogin
-A C++ project to develop Registration and login system
+A C++ project to develop registration and login system